AAAI-22 is pleased to present the following series of distinguished speakers:

 With widespread use of machine learning, there have been serious societal consequences from using black box models for high-stakes decisions in criminal justice, healthcare, financial lending, and beyond.
 Interpretability of machine learning models is critical when the cost of a wrong decision is high.
 Throughout my career, I have had the opportunity to work with power engineers, doctors, and police detectives.
 Using interpretable models has been the key to allowing me to help them with important high-stakes societal problems.
 Interpretability can bring us out of the “dark” age of the black box into the age of insight and enlightenment.

-Cynthia Rudin is a professor of computer science and engineering at Duke University, and directs the Interpretable Machine Learning Lab.
+Cynthia Rudin is a professor of computer science and engineering at Duke University and directs the Interpretable Machine Learning Lab.
 Previously, Prof. Rudin held positions at MIT, Columbia, and NYU.
 She holds degrees from the University at Buffalo and Princeton.
-She is the recipient of the 2022 Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity from AAAI.
-She is also a three-time winner of the INFORMS Innovative Applications in Analytics Award, and a fellow of the American Statistical Association and the Institute of Mathematical Statistics.
+She received the 2022 Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity from AAAI.
+She is also a three-time winner of the INFORMS Innovative Applications in Analytics Award and a fellow of the American Statistical Association and the Institute of Mathematical Statistics.
 Her goal is to design predictive models that people can understand.

 Andrew Ng